epccs/RPUno/Capture/README.md

 # Commands

 Commands are interactive over the serial interface at 115200 baud rate.
-The echo will start after second charactor of a new line line.
+The echo will start after second charactor of a new line.

 ## /0/id? [name|desc|avr-gcc]